How to Calculate the CAC Payback Period

 What is the CAC Payback Period in Relation to Customer Lifetime Value (CLV)?

 The CAC Payback Period and the Customer Lifetime Value (CLV) are two sides of the same coin.
-While the CAC Payback Period measures how quickly a company recovers its investment in acquiring a new customer, the CLV estimates the total revenue a company can reasonably expect from a single customer account.
+While the Customer Acquisition Cost Payback Period measures how quickly a company recovers its investment in acquiring a new customer, the CLV estimates the total revenue a company can reasonably expect from a single customer account.
 A high CLV and a short CAC Payback Period typically indicates a successful customer acquisition strategy.